apache/camel/MIGRATION.md

 ### Configuring global options on CamelContext

-In Camel 2.x we have deprecated `getProperties` on `CamelContext` in favour of `etGlobalOptions`, so you should migrate to:
+In Camel 2.x we have deprecated `getProperties` on `CamelContext` in favour of `getGlobalOptions`, so you should migrate to:

     context.getGlobalOptions().put("CamelJacksonEnableTypeConverter", "true");
     context.getGlobalOptions().put("CamelJacksonTypeConverterToPojo", "true");